What is a line break? Here’s a quick and simple definition:

 These run-on lines—though they appear to be new, indented lines—actually do not follow line breaks.
 The indentation, in this case, marks that the indented line is part of the previous line, and should not be considered on its own.

-As with nearly all of Shakespeare's works, King Lear was written in iambic pentameter.
+As with nearly all of Shakespeare's works, Macbeth was written in iambic pentameter.
 This means that the line breaks occur (more or less) every ten syllables.

 There would have been a time for such a word.